 The incidence of insomnia in children ranges from one to six percent; in children with neurodevelopmental or psychiatric comorbidities, the incidence is as high as 50 to 75 percent.
 Insomnia in children may result in irritability, restlessness, lack of concentration, suicide risk, and poor memory.
+Insomnia in children may result in irritability, restlessness, lack of concentration, suicide risk, and poor memory.

-Chloral hydrate is the only agent in this class indicated for treatment of insomnia in children of
+Chloral hydrate is the only agent in this class indicated for treatment of insomnia in children of all ages.

-February 2010 All Rights Reserved. all ages.
 Flurazepam is indicated for treatment of insomnia in children older than 14 years old.